SPRAYING PAYS FOR ITSELF WITH INCREASED GAINS ACROSS THE SCALE

 To maximize grazing potential, Mike and his cattle partner put a plan to test.
 They split the land, sprayed half the acreage with Gunslinger AMP, and turned out a set of yearlings.
 Even though the treated area carried an additional 49 head on comparable acreage, the calves still outperformed those on untreated pasture by 20 pounds per head.

-"A lot of factors go into making this work, but a little bot of chemical and a good aerial applicator change things, This new plan is pretty well a no-brainer.
+"A lot of factors go into making this work, but a little bit of chemical and a good aerial applicator change things, This new plan is pretty well a no-brainer.
 Our calves on treated pasture exceeded the amount of gain needed to pay for spraying."

 THE CHALLENGE